MRT hacks in Singapore

 5. Get money for taking the MRT

-You take the train every day - why not get some money out of it?
-Make your daily commute worth the angst by signing up with Travel Smart Rewards to earn points and redeem cash rewards*.
-Find out more here: https://www.travelsmartrewards.sg/
+You take the North-East Line train every day – why not get some money out of it?
+Make your daily commute worth the crowds by signing up with Travel Smart Journeys (TSJ) to earn points and redeem cash rewards.

 Certain stations open on a different side from the others after a stretch, and if you’re alighting at those stations, moving to the other side allows you to flee easily.